paulross/PyCppContainers/docs/sphinx/source/performance/performance_cpp.rst

 * Converting ``bytes`` from C++ to Python is the same as from Python to C++.
 This is memory bound at around 50 Gb/s.
 * With ``str`` then Python to C++ is about twice as fast as C++ to Python.
 With the former performance is twice as fast as ``bytes``, for the latter it is broadly similar to ``bytes`` conversion.
+* Converting C++ to Python strings with word sizes of 16 and 32 bits is typically 10x to 100x than for 8 bits because of the Python C-API.
+Conversion from Python to C++ is pretty much identical for all string word sizes of 8/16/32 bits.

 Converting Containers of Objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^